Are you wanted for a minor offense in Columbia? For two weeks in December, you can turn yourself in without penalty.

 This isn’t a get-out-of court free card, however.
 You have to promise to attend all future court dates, and if you don’t, you’ll get saddled with a new warrant for your arrest.

 The initiative comes after a Missouri Supreme Court decision earlier this year that requires a court date be set for every parking ticket issued, according to previous Missourian reporting.
-If you don’t pay up and go to court within 30 days, you’ll be issued a first summons.
+If you don’t pay up or go to court within 30 days, you’ll be issued a first summons.
 From there, continuous failure to appear can result in a warrant for your arrest.

 Interested?
 The amnesty period runs from Dec.
 9 to 13 and 16 to 20.
 You can turn yourself in at 9 a.m. every morning to the second floor of the courthouse, or on any scheduled docket.